 Did you ‘check in’ with an ex in 2021?
 Or did you rewatch The OC and The Sopranos for the third time, because it’s nice to feel like Jeff Buckley is in the room whilst you eat a tray of melanzane?
-If the answer is neither, then you’ve probably just moved home instead.
-Because familiarity has become everyone’s best friend in since March 2020.
+If the answer is neither, then you probably just moved home instead.
+Because familiarity has become everyone’s best friend for a couple of years now.
 And that goes for restaurants and takeaway too.
 Thankfully, we’ve got a guide to mix things up a bit.
 To break the ten hot wings and fries tyranny.
 From legit Mexican taco specialists, to all manner of hand-pulled noodles, these spots will help prevent that feeling of delivery déjà vu.